Trois Douzaines Of The Best Things To Do In Paris – February 2024

 Eiffel Tower Skip-the-Line Tour

 If you listen to one piece of advice from us let this be it.
 Please don't just show up and expect to go directly to the top.
 The Eiffel Tower is immensely popular and the line-ups are long and tedious.
-Since we hate waiting in line, we always search for an Eiffel Tower activity that lets us skip the queues and go directly up the tower.
+Since we hate waiting in line, we always search for a way to skip the queues and go directly up the tower.
 Luckily, we've found quite a few!
 Book now as these sell out quickly!

 Classical Music in Paris

-One of the best ways to create a lasting memory of Paris is to attend a classical music concert at an historic venue like La Sainte Chapelle or La Madeleine, some of the most celebrated churches in Paris.
-Here you will hear favorites by Mozart, Pachelbel, Vivaldi, Bach, and other master composers.
+One of the best ways to create a lasting memory of Paris is to attend a classical music concert at an historic venue like La Sainte Chapelle or La Madeleine, among the most celebrated churches.
+There you will hear favorites by Mozart, Pachelbel, Vivaldi, Bach, and other master composers.
 See what's playing on your trip to Paris, tickets do sell quickly.

 Champagne Cruise Along the Seine